amirrezasalimi/collabjs/README.md

-# ColabJS - Realtime Collaboration Made Easy
+# CollabJS - Realtime Collaboration Made Easy

-ColabJS is a comprehensive backend and frontend package designed to simplify the development of real-time collaboration applications.
-Powered by the Yjs (CRDT - Conflict-free replicated data type) framework, ColabJS is fully written in TypeScript and offers a range of tools to streamline your collaborative app development process.
+CollabJS is a comprehensive backend and frontend package designed to simplify the development of real-time collaboration applications.
+Powered by the Yjs (CRDT - Conflict-free replicated data type) framework, CollabJS is fully written in TypeScript and offers a range of tools to streamline your collaborative app development process.

 ## Demo